Reopening day… John Gee Black Historical Center welcomes visitors - The Point Pleasant Register

-GALLIPOLIS — Today is reopening day for the John Gee Black Historical Center.
+GALLIPOLIS — This is the reopening weekend for the John Gee Black Historical Center.

 As previously reported, the Gee Center, located at 48 Pine Street in Gallipolis, will now be open on Fridays and Saturdays from 10 a.m. – 3 p.m.
 Other hours are offered by appointment.
 Admission is free.